-Policy Requirements Information required National designations: listed buildings; scheduled monuments; inventory gardens, landscapes; battlefields an assessment of the key characteristics and features of the resource including their significance demonstrate no adverse effect details of works to preserve the remains or building in situ measures which demonstrate conserving and enhancing materials used in the proposal in the case of a significant adverse impact, details of the social and economic benefits secured as a result of the proposal; and mitigation/minimisation measures included in design Conservation areas compliance with conservation area appraisal or management plan measures which demonstrate conserving and enhancing materials used in the proposal Submission of detailed planning application only to accompany application for Conservation Area Consent Other cultural heritage measures which demonstrate conserving and enhancing where this is not possible, measures which avoid, minimise and mitigate adverse effects Enabling development Measures taken to try and secure the future of the listed building Demonstrate the measures are the minimum required Furthering our knowledge Supply required specialist information/surveys which demonstrate minimal impact Measures in place to excavate, record, analyse and publicise information gathered Demolition - removal of an asset Measures taken to try and secure the future of the building Submission of detailed planning application to accompany application for Listed Building Consent and/or Conservation Area Consent
+Policy Requirements Information required National designations: listed buildings; scheduled monuments; An assessment of the key characteristics and features of the resource including their significance inventory gardens, Demonstrate no adverse effect landscapes; battlefields Details of works to preserve the remains or building in situ Measures which demonstrate conserving and enhancing Materials used in the proposal • In the case of a significant adverse impact, details of the social and economic benefits secured as a result of the proposal; and mitigation/minimisation measures included in design Conservation areas Compliance with conservation area appraisal or management plan Measures which demonstrate conserving and enhancing Materials used in the proposal Submission of detailed planning application only to accompany application for Conservation Area Consent Other cultural heritage Measures which demonstrate conserving and enhancing Where this is not possible, measures which avoid, minimise and mitigate adverse effects Enabling development Measures taken to try and secure the future of the listed building Demonstrate the measures are the minimum required Furthering our knowledge Supply required specialist information/surveys which demonstrate minimal impact Measures in place to excavate, record, analyse and publicise information gathered Demolition - Measures taken to try and secure the future of the building removal of an asset Submission of detailed planning application to accompany application for Listed Building Consent and/or Conservation Area Consent

-Cultural heritage includes 'structures and other remains resulting from human activity of all periods, language, traditions, ways of life and the historic, artistic and literary associations of people, places and landscapes'.
+- 9.1 Cultural heritage includes 'structures and other remains resulting from human activity of all periods, language, traditions, ways of life and the historic, artistic and literary associations of people, places and landscapes'.
 It comprises buildings, structures, areas, landscapes as well as features such as wells, caves, veteran trees, traditional meeting places, ancient routes and places mentioned in folk lore.
-It can be of international significance or a personal perception of something valued.

-Part of the first aim of the National Park is to conserve and enhance the cultural heritage found in the Park.
+It can be of international significance or a personal perception of something valued. - 9.2 Part of the first aim of the National Park is to conserve and enhance the cultural heritage found in the Park.
 The National Park Authority is under an obligation to deliver the aims in a collective way and it is clear that conservation and enhancement of our cultural heritage should be at the forefront of all that happens in the Park.

-All forms of development Intervention
+All forms of development

+Intervention
-The aim should be to preserve the cultural heritage asset in a way which preserves its special qualities, and takes every opportunity to enhance it for the future.

-Intervention will normally fall somewhere between preservation, adaptation, retention and redevelopment.
-It is often a balance to achieve the right outcome, but in the first instance you should consider preservation and reuse.

-The best way to conserve a building or structure of cultural significance is to keep it in active use.
+- 9.3 The aim should be to preserve the cultural heritage asset in a way which preserves its special qualities, and takes every opportunity to enhance it for the future. - 9.4 Intervention will normally fall somewhere between preservation, adaptation, retention and redevelopment.
+It is often a balance to achieve the right outcome, but in the first instance you should consider preservation and reuse. - 9.5 The best way to conserve a building or structure of cultural significance is to keep it in active use.
 Every effort should be made to find a solution which will allow adaptation to a new use without unacceptable damage to the character and special interest of the asset.

-Redevelopment should only be considered where the works are compatible and necessary to further the conservation and enhancement of the wider cultural heritage in the area.
-All interventions must be compatible with the historic context, not overwhelm or impose it.
+- 9.6 Redevelopment should only be considered where the works are compatible and necessary to further the conservation and enhancement of the wider cultural heritage in the area. - 9.7 All interventions must be compatible with the historic context, not overwhelm or impose it.
 They must be planned with a comprehensive understanding of the historic context of the development, and must demonstrate a reasoned justification for their need.